microsoft/BuildTourHack/stories/5/512b_Babylon.md

 </html>
 ```

-3. To ensure that the canvas is rendered in full screen, replace the content of the file ```css/default.css``` by the following one:
+3. To ensure that the canvas is rendered in full screen, replace the contents of the file ```css/default.css``` with the following:

 ```css
 html, body {